A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Phase-field TO formulations

-The first term $\delta_\phi \mathcal{J}_{\text{obj}}$ represents the sensitivity of the performance objective to a perturbation in the phase field.
-The second and third terms are the variational derivative of the Ginzburg-Landau energy and volume constraint, respectively.
-This sensitivity term is typically computed using the adjoint method, a strategy that avoids the high computational cost of directly differentiating the state variable $\bm{u}$ with respect to the phase field $\phi$ \cite{takezawa2020sensitivity}.
+Here $\delta_\phi \mathcal{J}_{\text{obj}}$ represents the sensitivity of the physical objective to perturbations of the phase field, while the remaining two terms are the contributions of the Ginzburg--Landau regularization and the volume constraint.
+The objective sensitivity $\delta_\phi \mathcal{J}_{\text{obj}}$ is typically evaluated by an adjoint method, which avoids differentiating the state variable $\bm{u}$ with respect to $\phi$ explicitly \cite{takezawa2020sensitivity}.

-The overall solution process follows a nested iterative scheme, as shown in Fig.~\ref{fig: conventional_optimization}.
-The outer loop, indexed by $n$, advances the overall optimization, while the inner loop, indexed by $m$, refines the phase-field design $\phi_n$ under a fixed set of parameters.
-Each outer iteration begins by solving the state and adjoint equations to obtain the system response $\bm{u}_n$ and the objective sensitivity $\delta_\phi \mathcal{J}_{\text{obj}}$, respectively.
-This sensitivity then drives the inner loop for $M$ steps.
-Within each inner step, the design $\phi_n$ is advanced by a semi-implicit time discretization of the $L^2$ gradient flow in Eq.~(\ref{eq: H1gradientflow}, followed by a projection to enforce the box constraint $\phi_n \in [0, 1]$.
-Upon completion of the inner loop, the penalty parameters for the volume constraint are updated.
-The entire process is repeated for $N$ outer iterations or until convergence to a locally optimal design.
+The resulting solution procedure follows a nested iterative scheme, illustrated in Fig.~\ref{fig: conventional_optimization}.
+An outer loop, indexed by $n$, updates the design, while an inner loop, indexed by $m$, performs gradient-flow steps for a fixed set of parameters.
+At the beginning of each outer iteration, the state and adjoint equations are solved to obtain the response $\bm{u}_n$ and the corresponding sensitivity $\delta_\phi \mathcal{J}_{\text{obj}}$.
+This sensitivity drives $M$ inner steps, in which the design $\phi_n$ is advanced by a semi-implicit time discretization of the $L^2$ gradient flow \eqref{eq: H1gradientflow}, followed by a projection enforcing the box constraint $\phi_n\in[0,1]$.
+After the inner loop, the penalty parameters associated with the volume constraint are updated.
+The process is repeated for $N$ outer iterations or until convergence to a locally optimal design.
 While effective, such gradient-flow-based formulations rely on an artificial time evolution and nested iterative solvers, which complicate the direct optimization of the objective functional and may limit scalability.